iterative/dvc.org/content/docs/studio/how-it-works.md

 https://www.youtube.com/watch?v=5xM5az78Lrg

-TODO: Add a video about live metrics tracking
+TODO: Add a video about live metrics and plots tracking

 ## How you save your project data